-Moncler considers digital channel as a crucial and indispensable tool for brand communications and business growth at global level, in an omni-channel perspective.
+Moncler considers its digital channel a crucial and indispensable tool for brand communications and business growth at global level, in an omnichannel perspective.
 The cornerstone of Moncler's strategy is to ensure that digital culture permeates each and every division and is consolidated throughout the Group.
 For some years now, the Group has created a digital division that reports to Moncler's Chief Marketing & Operating Officer and is responsible for both e-commerce and digital marketing to develop online business and boost the Brand's presence on all major social media.